 Work Productivity Around the Globe

-So what's the right answer when it comes to adopting pay and benefit practices across multiple cultures and countries?
+What's the right answer when it comes to adopting pay and benefit practices across multiple cultures and countries?
 There may be many answers to address the different social, cultural and business requirements that span geographies and industries.
-As Sweden's example illustrates, in industries like health care, staff must be present around the clock — if some staff hours are shortened, additional staff must be hired to fill the gaps.
+As Sweden's example illustrates, in industries like health care, staff must be present around the clock—if some staff hours are shortened, additional staff must be hired to fill the gaps.
 In other settings, where work could be done virtually, for instance, more variation and flexibility could be managed.
 The good news, as Horton notes, is that technology makes it possible for businesses to manage variations in benefits across locations and even countries.